In Search of Darkness: Critical reception

 Carolyn Mauricette of Rue Morgue wrote that "You might find the volume of information overwhelming at first because they come at you with a rapid-fire pace, but once you settle in, this documentary is a great ride."
 Noah Berlatsky of The Verge called the documentary "a compulsively watchable delight" and wrote that "even hardcore genre fans are bound to find something new they'd like to see or something old they want to revisit".
 Jessica Gomez of All Horror wrote: "It's well-researched, well-rounded, and filmed without bias.
 A masterpiece worthy of the most important decade of horror."

 Series

 In Search of Darkness was the second installment of the In Search of documentary series, following In Search of the Last Action Heroes, which is dedicated to 1980s and 1990s action cinema.

 It was followed by several further films: In Search of Tomorrow, which chronicles science fiction films of the 1980s, and In Search of Darkness: Part II, Part III, In Search of Darkness: 1990-1994, and In Search of Darkness: 1995-1999, which serve as a direct continuation of In Search of Darkness.
+In 2026, In Search of Darkness ’70s was announced, exploring horror movies of the 1970s.